app.loshadki

 How to submit a bug report or feedback

-• Preferable r/openin, so we can all be part of the conversation
+• Preferably r/openin, so we can all be part of the conversation

-• If there is some personal information, question, please support@loshadki.app
+• If there is some personal information or question, please email support@loshadki.app

-Both application OpenIn Helper and OpenIn have the ability to export logs now.
+Both applications OpenIn Helper and OpenIn now have the ability to export logs.

-• In the case of OpenIn Helper, open the application from Launcher, until you see OpenIn Helper window.
-And you will see Export logs… button in the window.
+• In the case of OpenIn Helper, open the application from Launcher until you see the OpenIn Helper window.
+And you will see the Export logs… button in the window.